gjTool/gjTool/README.md

 - The code is arranged and optimized, and it is more concise.

-- Now you can use $, without reference to JQ and zepto.
+- Now you can use $, without reference to JQ and zepto.Disuse Gj and keep gjTool.

 - The new method, clone(), is used to clone elements.appendTo()，Insert element.

-- Add the $.browser property to determine whether the computer, the cell phone, and the tablet.
+- The new attributes of the $.browser object,$.browser.pc、$.browser.phone、$.browser.tablet, the new attributes to determine whether the computer, the phone, the tablet.

 - The method of optimizing and perfecting the DOM operation class，after、before、append、prepend